rrgalvan/cpp-intro/_episodes/02-vectors.md

 questions:
 - "How can I create a vector of real numbers in C++?"
 objectives:
-- "Introduce C++ classes and objects."
+- "Introduce C++ classes and objects"
-- "Create and manipulate vector objects from the standard library."
+- "Create and manipulate vector objects from the standard library"
+- "Be aware of the strengths and limitations of these vector objects"
 keypoints:
 - "Lessons are stored in Git repositories on GitHub."
 - "Lessons are written in Markdown."